openimis/openimis_docs/index_install.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-openIMIS documentation
+openIMIS installation documentation
 ======================

-Welcome to the openIMIS technical documentation repository.
+Welcome to the openIMIS technical documentation.

 .. toctree::
    :maxdepth: 2